LAST UPDATED: May 10, 2019

 A: It depends on what you’re looking for.
 The steel used on tool chests is stronger than plastic and will stand up to punctures and cuts better.
 However, is quite strong in its own right and also is much lighter than steel, making it easier to carry.

-For its size, features, and rolling tool chest counterpart, the Craftsman Six Drawer Heavy Duty Top Tool Chest gets our vote for top pick overall.
+For its durable construction, the Craftsman 1000 5-Drawer Lockable Ball-Bearing Steel Tool Box gets our vote for the top pick overall.

 The price, stackability, and durability of the DeWalt DWST17814 TSTAK Deep Toolbox make it our top pick for the value.